Bigaagarri: A Preventive Experiential Arts and Cultural Evidence Model for community and health settings

 CI Prof Kelsey Hegarty – University of Melbourne

-CI Prof Sandra Eades AO (Noongar) – University of Melbourne
+CI Prof Sandra Eades (Noongar) – University of Melbourne

 CI Dr Oliver Black (Anaiwan) – Australian National University